jacopofar/SmellsLikeLanguage/README.rst

 Training
 ========
 When creating the model, you have to choose a sample size.
-A sample of 1 or 2 is sufficient for most of the cases, but by increasing it you may obtain more accuracy.
+A sample of 1 or 2 is sufficient for most of the cases, but by increasing it you may obtain more accuracy at the cost of a bigger model.

 Thought, be careful to increase the training dataset (e.g.: give it more webpages or text files), especially when training for Chinese or Japanese since ideograms make necessary to manage a bigger amount of possible character combinations.

 **Programming languages:**
 The program can be used to recognize programming or markup languages, but consider that by default it ignores punctuation signs defined in *Model.punctuation*.

 So, when comparing non-human languages, change *Model.ignorePunctuation* value before training.
 Consider that this value is used by the assimilator, so you can change it every time you assimilate something to decide  wheter or not to assimilate punctuation signs **for that document**.
-If not, punctuation character will be ignored.
+If not, punctuation characters will be ignored.

 **digits:**
 The program ignores digit values, converting any digit (0-9) to the digit 1.